 The Athabasca River is the only major river in Alberta that does not have a dam to regulate and control flow.
 The natural movement of water into and out of Lake Athabasca depends on water levels in the lake and the Peace and Athabasca Rivers.
-For most of the year, water flows into Lake Athabasca through the Athabasca River delta and other tributaries, and northward out of the lake into the Peace/Slave River, which flows northward to Great Slave Lake, the Mackenzie River, and, ultimately, the Arctic Ocean5.
-During spring or summer flooding, however, water levels in the Peace River can exceed the water level of Lake Athabasca, reversing flows back into Lake Athabasca.
+For most of the year, water flows into Lake Athabasca through the Athabasca River delta and other tributaries, and northward out of the lake into the Peace/Slave River, which flows northward to Great Slave Lake, the Mackenzie River, and, ultimately, the Arctic Ocean.5 During spring or summer flooding, however, water levels in the Peace River can exceed the water level of Lake Athabasca, reversing flows back into Lake Athabasca.

+A Watershed (also known as a catchment or basin) is an area of land that catches precipitation (rain, hail, snow) and drains into a common body of water, such as a river, tributary, lake or wetland.
+For more general water information, see Facts about Water in Alberta.
 The watershed associated with the Athabasca River and its tributaries drains an area of approximately 150,000 km2, of which 90% is in Alberta.
 The Alberta portion of the Athabasca watershed makes up about 24% of the provincial landmass.
 The remaining 10% makes up that portion of the Lake Athabasca sub-watershed that lies in Saskatchewan.